-- Not one single piece of evidence will necessarily be more important than another. - Grades will not take into account the students' potential, such as target grades, prediction grades or what the students would have been able to achieve if the examinations had taken place. - Grades will be based on a wide range of evidence and represent the overall students' performance on the aspects of the course that have been taught. - Grades will not be based on an average numerical calculation. - Teachers will use their professional judgement to determine the grades, and this will be done objectively.
-For example, if you have consistently been performing at a B grade standard, you should be awarded a B grade; if you achieved a C grade at the end of Year 12 and then a B grade in the NEA and consistently in the final assessments for Year 13 you should be awarded a B grade overall; if you achieved one E grade, one A grade and then consistently at C/B grades throughout the course of study, you should be awarded a B grade overall. - Students with agreed Access Arrangements and/or mitigating circumstances will receive in due course a letter from the school confirming what individual and appropriate reasonable adjustments have been taken into account when determining the grades.
+- Not one single piece of evidence will necessarily be more important than another. - Grades will not take into account the students' potential, such as target grades, prediction grades or what the students would have been able to achieve if the examinations had taken place. - Grades will be based on a wide range of evidence and will represent the overall students' performance on the aspects of the course that have been taught. - Grades will not be determined by an average numerical calculation. - Teachers will use their professional judgement to determine the grades and this will be done objectively.
+For example, if you achieved grades 6 and 7 in Year 10 and then consistently performed at grade 8 in Year 11, you should be awarded a grade 8 overall. - Students with agreed Access Arrangements and/or mitigating circumstances will receive in due course a letter from the school confirming what individual and appropriate reasonable adjustments have been taken into account when determining the grades. - Students will be informed by 28 May 2021 by email by their relevant Heads of Department of the pieces of work not included in the evidence as not compliant with the above stated description.